reposense/RepoSense/docs/DeveloperGuide.md

 ### Model
 `Model` holds the data structures that are commonly used by the different aspects of *RepoSense*.
  * [`Author`](/src/main/java/reposense/model/Author.java) stores the `GitHub ID` of an author.
 Any contributions or commits made by the author, using his/her `GitHub ID` or aliases, will be attributed to the same `Author` object.
 It is used by `AuthorshipReporter` and `CommitsReporter` to attribute the commit and line contributions to the respective authors.
  * [`CliArguments`](/src/main/java/reposense/model/CliArguments.java) stores the parsed command line arguments supplied by the user.
-It contains the configuration settings such as the `.csv` to read from, the directory to output the report to, and date range of commits to analyze.
+It contains the configuration settings such as the CSV config file to read from, the directory to output the report to, and date range of commits to analyze.
 These configuration settings are passed into `RepoConfiguration`.
  * [`RepoConfiguration`](/src/main/java/reposense/model/RepoConfiguration.java) stores the configuration information from the CSV config file for a single repository, which are the repository's orgarization, name, branch, list of authors to analyse, date range to analyze commits from `CliArguments`.
  The configuration information is used by:
     - `GitDownloader` to determine which repository to download from and which branch to checkout to.